Estimated reading time: 3-4 minutes

 As a strategic communication and public relations professional, I know it is tempting to minimize this press release as the actions of a single PIO who was too willing to do what he was told or moving too quickly.
-However, when I read the release with a critical eye, I was struck that it is possible to defend the text as true on the surface.
+However, when I read the release with a critical eye, I was struck that it is possible to defend the text as true.
 In fact, as I read the words while thinking of my work, I began to remember times I’ve rejected criticism under the belief I knew best, and I heard my own voice saying things like “I was just sharing what, technically, happened” or “How was I supposed to know I was told something wrong?”

 That is why all communications professionals need to reread the MPD’s press release and consider what it has to say about our profession.
 Too often, conversations about our ethical responsibilities end with the simple idea of “DO NOT LIE.”
 We are told that lying will be the fastest way to lose credibility, but the MPD’s press release shows that it is very possible to not lie—but also not tell the complete truth.

 This press release shows why we must challenge ourselves to think more critically about the power and responsibilities we hold as gatekeepers of information and storytellers for our organizations.
 We must consider how our organization-first thinking makes it easier to justify only telling an organization’s preferred narrative.
-This decision is often not purposeful, so it highlights the importance of building pause points and feedback channels into your regular operations.
+This decision is often not conscious or purposeful, so it highlights the importance of building pause points and feedback channels into your regular operations.

 We also must question how we treat the people whose names, experiences, and photos we use in our materials.
 And, we must pause when feeling the urge to rush to be the first to put out a statement and, instead, ask if our organization’s actions fulfill the values we wish to claim.
 If that answer is no, we must be willing to say it would be better for our organizations to bring attention to other voices.